-- 25. If a child continues to make little or no progress over a sustained period or where they continue to work at levels at least 1 year or more below Age Related Expectations, despite SEND support, the school will involve specialists including those from outside agencies e.g. Speech and Language Therapist, Occupational Health Therapist.
-The views of parents and the child must be considered at all levels of intervention. - 26.
-Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be the subject of a Statutory Assessment.
+- 26. Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be the subject of a Statutory Assessment.
 This must be completed by the Sendco, who must obtain the views and information about the child from all other professionals involved in their education, health or care.
-The views of the parents and child must be obtained and considered in order for a recommendation for an Education, Health and Care Plan (EHCP) to be made to the local authority (LA). - 27.
+The views of the parents and child must be obtained and considered in order for a recommendation for an EHCP to be made to the local authority (LA). - 27.
 The LA will then consider the application and issue an EHCP as appropriate (EHCPs replaced Statements of Educational Need).
 The school makes every effort to comply with the information requests made by the local authority with regards annual reviews and the production of an EHCP.
-However, the overall responsibility for the time scale rests with the local authority. - 28.
-There is a statutory requirement to review an EHCP annually.
+However, the overall responsibility for the time scale rests with the local authority.

+28. There is a statutory requirement to review an EHCP annually.
 This review meeting will be held at the school with parent, child and all professionals involved invited to attend.
 In addition, pupils with an EHCP (or Statement) will be subject to the termly Assess-Plan-Do-Review Cycle.